 c.
 Examinations should be graded within three weeks.

 d.
-Graders will inform the Chairperson of the Department of Romance Languages and Literatures of the examination results, who in turn informs the Graduate Studies Office.
+Graders will inform the student’s graduate program directorof the examination results, who in turn informs the Graduate Studies Office.

 e.
-Students’ examinations will be retained by the Department of Romance Languages and Literatures for five years from the examination date.
+Students’ examinations will be retained by the academic department for five years from the examination date.

 6. Grade or Waiver for Language Examination